 Normative messaging may be defined as the use of influential people that leads us to conform to be liked and accepted by them.
 Some may even compare it to early childhood bullying on the school grounds…conform, or else.

-Are there Negative or Positive Impacts Masks have on our Relationships?
+Are There Negative or Positive Impacts Masks Have on Relationships?